VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 [CSS final validation report](docs/testing/validator-screenshots/css-validator-passed.png)

 ## Lighthouse Reports
 I frequently used Lighthouse in the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website during the development of the website.
-Images were converted to webp format as suggested in a Lightouse report performed after implementing the photo gallery feature and compressed to improve performance.
+Images were converted to webp format as suggested in a Lighthouse report performed after implementing the photo gallery feature and compressed to improve performance.

 Final Lighthouse reports are as follows: